Fordi/jang-seeder-wheel/README.md

 ./render.sh all
 ```

 > Note: there are 57 rollers, and they each take about a minute to render, with more or more complex holes taking longer (though, render.sh works parallel up to the number of processors you have).
 So you're looking at a nontrivial amount of render time, depedning on your machine.
-Mine kocks everything out in about 11 minutes at 8-parallel.
+Mine knocks everything out in about 11 minutes at 8-parallel.